Disclaimer: Several characters as well as this Alternate History were created by Naomi Novik. I'm just a fan, imitating.

 They were not so far away that the screams and protests from inside the caravansary could not be heard.
 Tharkay's brow furrowed as he managed to calm Khan enough to put the bit back into his horse's mouth.
 "They can water a dragon some other place can't they?"

-Khan only snorted, quivering slightly.
+Khan only snorted, still agitated.
 Tharkay mounted and urged the little horse to put Sultan Han far behind him.
-Khan, who was still very agitated about the dragon, willingly complied.
+Khan, not wanting anything to do with a dragon, gladly complied.

 A/N: So it's finally come to this.
 I need to stop writing for Temeraire and explore a new world.
 Unfortunately, this story is the one that's been playing in my head and it just won't die.
 This is the story I've been working up to.